edg96/BankAccountSimulatorWebsite/README.md

 - JavaScript adds interactivity and handles data dynamically, allowing actions such as logging in, transferring funds, and more

-This project is ideal for those wanting to strengthen their skills in web development essentials—HTML, CSS, and JavaScript—while incorporating data handling and real-time updates.
+This project is ideal for those wanting to strengthen their skills in web development essentials (HTML, CSS, and JavaScript) while incorporating data handling and real-time updates.